-A few years ago, my wife Nancy, Joanne Fields, my daughter Allison Ehrke and I traveled to Brazil to swim and interact with the Boto dolphins in the Amazon River.
+A few years ago, my wife Nancy, my sister-in-law, my daughter and I traveled to Brazil to swim and interact with the Boto dolphins in the Amazon River.
 Nancy took all the pictures in this article except the jaguar and featured photo of me caressing the heart of a Boto.
-My sister-in-law, Joanne Fields took that shot.
+My sister-in-law took that shot.
 Disappointed initially, because I could not look into a Boto’s eyes and communicate visually as I was accustomed to do with ocean dwelling dolphins and whales, I was about to learn a lesson.
 Always a teacher…this dolphin choose instead to touch my heart.
 Since I’ve known a long time ago not to make snap judgements, I was delighted to receive the following message in meditation the next day.

 The Amazon is ten miles across in some locations.

 We welcome you into our bosom, our abode and wonderful country during an auspicious time in world events.
 Living in a dark world, we rarely see our prey or even a friend with any clarity.
 We, the Boto live in a world of shadow and rely upon our instincts each day.
 We occasionally meet up with friends but our existence is solitary in nature.
 Security depends upon trusting our senses and connecting to the All That Is.
 Trust is our reliable ally and unfortunately this wonderful quality is becoming a rarer and rarer commodity throughout the world each day.

 Humanity is programmed to overcome adversity and desires control.
 We have found the secret to enduring power, requires trust and developing a healthy relationship with light…but also darkness.
 People tend to ignore their shadows and succumb to fear, which leads to fear-based societies.
 Afraid of the dark and their psychological shadows, people are struggling more and more around the world.
 Our prayers are with everyone as you attempt to resolve the frequent unrest around the globe.